AVSLab/basilisk/docs_sphinx/source/Install/installOnMacOS.rst

 Vizard Visualization support
 ----------------------------

-To play back the Basilisk simulation data in :raw-latex:`\ref `vizard, the installation must have access to the Google Protobuffers as a pre-built library.
+To play back the Basilisk simulation data in :ref:`vizard` the installation must have access to the Google Protobuffers as a pre-built library.
 You can download the release from `here <https://github.com/google/protobuf/releases>`__.